awkwardpolygons/better-texture-array/README.md

 These are the native Godot importer formats for TextureArray and Texture3D.

 This plugin also adds UI so that you can create, edit and, save TextureArray and Texture3D in the editor as well.
-The editor UI allows you to edit not just individual layers, but each RGBA channel on a layer as well.
+The editor UI allows you to edit not individual layers, and each RGBA channel on a layer as well.
 This is very useful when trying to merge multiple PBR material textures into one file.

 ## Extras
 The plugin also provides a custom importer for TextureArray and Texture3D.